EZRA

 CHAPTER 4

-1. They could cause trouble and have the rebuilding stopped.
+1. The adversaries wanted to cause trouble and have the rebuilding of the temple stopped.

 2. a.
 King Artaxerxes was king at this time. b.
 They told the king that the Jews would rebel against him as they had done others in the past.
 He would not receive tribute from them, and his treasury would be diminished.